arakotom/fireworks/README.md

 The examples.py file shows how the solver can be called and  plots an example of estimation for a small dataset.

+## Installing the package
+To install `fireworks`, simply run `pip install -e .` at the root of the repository.

 ````